Neal Viereck

-Neal Roëll Viereck (born 3 May 2004) is a Dutch professional footballer who plays as a defender for club Jong Utrecht.
+Neal Roëll Viereck (born 3 May 2004) is a Dutch professional footballer who plays as a defender for club Tenerife, on loan from FC Utrecht.

 Early life

 He joined the Ajax Youth Academy as a youngster.
 However, his progress as a young player was not linear, and whilst transitioning his playing time between Ajax under-13 and their under-14 set-up, Viereck suffered from a number of injuries.
-This could well have been linked to a growth spurt he had that saw his grow by 4cm in a single season.
+This could well have been linked to a growth spurt he had that saw his grow by 4 cm in a single season.

 Career

-Jong Ajax
+Ajax

 Viereck made his professional debut for Jong Ajax on 11 December 2022 against Jong Utrecht in the Eerste Divisie.